-Throughout lockdown, Apple worked hard to develop their ‘Creativity Goes On’ campaign to show how people were using Apple products to stay creative during the pandemic.
+Throughout the lockdown, Apple worked hard to develop its ‘Creativity Goes On’ campaign to show how people were using Apple products to stay creative during the pandemic.
 Their team quickly developed a video advert showcasing people drawing pictures on their iPads, creating video content, and using FaceTime to stay connected with loved ones and share ideas.
 They also used effective influencer marketing to include celebrities showcasing their efforts.

 Nike, Play for the World

 Nike’s mission was to present the idea that staying home and staying safe would help the world stay united, get through tough times, and influence millions.
 They also brought in brand ambassadors LeBron James and Michael Jordan to reiterate this message to their audience.
-Through this campaign and their digital platforms, they kept clients active and engaged with the brand from the safety of their own homes.
+Through this campaign and on their digital platforms, they kept clients active and engaged with the brand from the safety of their own homes.

 Along with the campaign, Nike donated $15 million towards COVID-19 relief efforts and followed the regulations set up by governments for store closures.
 They even went to extra mile to help staff who could not work by giving them paid time off.
 This campaign showed that Nike wanted their consumers to follow by example and prioritize their safety as well as the safety of their loved ones.

-The COVID-19 pandemic has offered Nike a unique opportunity to showcase its customer-centric mindset at a time when humanity needed it the most.
+The COVID-19 pandemic offered Nike a unique opportunity to showcase its customer-centric mindset at a time when humanity needed it the most.
 Nike made good use of this opportunity through actions that put people above profit and encourage positive change and behavior for their consumers.